Ipoh white coffee is a must-try during your trip to Malaysia Smooth, velvety, sweet, rich, caramelly, sinful.

 - Kopi-C – White coffee served with evaporated milk and sugar, instead of condensed milk for super sweetness!

 - Kopi Cham – Coffee mixed with tea

 - Kopi o Kosong – Coffee with a hint of alcohol

-As far as ordering like a local goes, there are actually tons of variations of ways to ask for your white coffee in order to ask for specifics around thickness, strength, sugar level, etc.
+As far as ordering like a local, there are actually tons of variations of ways to ask for your white coffee.
+You can ask for specifics around thickness, strength, sugar level, etc.

-Have you discovered any awesome white coffee shops in Ipoh, or have any questions about Ipoh travel?
+Have you discovered any awesome white coffee shops in Ipoh, or do you have any questions about Ipoh travel?

 Please reach out and share!
 Alternatively, do not hesitate to drop me a message if you need any assistance drawing up a Malaysia travel itinerary.